tokio-rs/axum/axum/README.md

 More information about this crate can be found in the [crate documentation][docs].

-## 🚨 The `main` branch has unpublished, breaking changes 🚨

-In preparation for `axum` 0.7 the `main` branch currently has unpublished, breaking changes.
-Please see the [v0.6.x](https://github.com/tokio-rs/axum/tree/v0.6.x) branch for the versions of `axum` published to crates.io.

 ## High level features

 - Route requests to handlers with a macro free API.